shashkat/shashkat.github.io/_posts/2025-10-31-transferring-data-between-gpus-in-fully-parallel-fashion.md

 ### Experiment Setup

 The idea is simple: In an instance with 2 GPUs (lets call them gpu0 and gpu1), store a tensor (A) in gpu0, and another tensor (B) in gpu1.
-Then run the .to() method to transfer it to gpu1, and also run a command to multiply B by itself.
+Then run the .to() method to transfer A to gpu1, and also run a command to multiply B by itself.
 If the transfer was blocking, the multiplication will happen just after the transfer finishes, else the multiplication and transfer will have some overlap in time.

 First, make the necessary imports and initialization
 ``` python